-The Clarence City Band is fortunate to have two dedicated and passionate Music Directors, Andrew MacLean and Tom Goninon.
-Andrew is the Music Director for the performance ensembles and Tom is the Music Director for the Development Program.
-Andrew and Tom are supported by a number of ensemble leaders.
+The Clarence City Band has two Music Directors, a Music Director for the Performance ensembles, and a Music Director for the Development Program.
+The Music Directors are supported by a number of ensemble leaders.

 Mobile: 0447 175 686

 Lance Cowled commenced his love affair with the french horn in 1973, studying with Jack Raines and then with Clarence Mellor.
 After many years of orchestral playing with ensembles such as the Ku-Ring-Gai Philharmonic Orchestra, the South Melbourne Symphony Orchestra and many other orchestras in the cities of Sydney, Penang, and Melbourne, he joined the Derwent Symphony Orchestra in 1992.
 He commenced as Musical Director of Hobart Gang Show in 1999, a position he has held since then.